 Chris Nicholson delivers presentations related to national park photography at conferences, seminars, trade shows, photography clubs, national park events and celebrations, universities and other education organizations, etc. Please see the list of upcoming appearances below and make plans to come

-Group Photo Workshops and Tours Chris Nicholson is a leader and instructor of workshops and photo tours.
-He is also a partner and workshop leader with National Parks at Night, a group of five photographers (including Gabriel Biderman, Tim Cooper,
+Photo Workshops and Tours Chris Nicholson is a leader and instructor of workshops and photo tours.
+He is also a partner and workshop leader with National Parks at Night, a group of five photographers (including Gabriel Biderman, Tim Cooper, Lance

 In the coming months, Chris Nicholson’s “Photographing National Parks eGuides” will start becoming available through this website.
 Each guide will focus on a national park, detailing the best times of year for photography, specifics about great photo locations, particular ancillary